 #4 Complimentary activities include yoga and marine discovery walks.
 There’s also an animal sanctuary with peacocks, ducks, chickens and rabbits that is bound to delight little travellers.

-#5 There’s plenty to explore around this Bintan resort: for example, you can visit Senggarang Island to see wooden houses on stilts and an iconic banyan tree temple; head to Penyengat Island, a nominated UNESCO site for its historical significance; or enjoy a boat ride to White Sand Island and Mapur Island, perfect for snorkelling or picnics.
+#5 There’s plenty to explore near this Bintan resort, too.
+For example, you can visit Senggarang Island to see wooden houses on stilts and an iconic banyan tree temple; head to Penyengat Island, a nominated UNESCO site for its historical significance; or enjoy a boat ride to White Sand Island and Mapur Island, perfect for snorkelling or picnics.

 +62 778 6000 888 | cenizaro.com/theresidence/bintan